Hazard Mitigation Planning

 Potential natural hazards in the NRPC region include drought, earthquake, extreme temperatures, flooding, fluvial erosion, hurricane, severe thunderstorm, severe winter weather, tornado, and wildfire.

-NRPC is currently working with Mason to update the town's Hazard Mitigation Plan.
+NRPC is currently working with Mason, Hudson, Hollis, and Litchfield to update each town's Hazard Mitigation Plan.

 Date & Time: TBD